junxit/us-congress-bills-113/metadata.md

 - 2013-06-14 — Placed on the Union Calendar, Calendar No. 77.
 - 2013-06-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-109, Part I.
 - 2013-06-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-109, Part I.
+- 2013-06-17 — Rules Committee Resolution H. Res.
+266 Reported to House.
+The resolution provides for one hour of debate on H.R.
+1947 and provides for consideration of H.R.
+1797 with one hour of debate and one motion to recommit with or without instructions.
+- 2013-06-18 — Considered as unfinished business. (consideration: CR H3743-3744)
+- 2013-06-18 — Considered under the provisions of rule H. Res.
+266. (consideration: CR H3730-3743)
+- 2013-06-18 — DEBATE - The House proceeded with one hour of debate on H.R.
+1797.
+- 2013-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-06-18 — On passage Passed by the Yeas and Nays: 228 - 196 (Roll no. 251). (text: CR H3730-3731)
+- 2013-06-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+1797, the Chair put the question on passage and, by voice vote, announced that the ayes had prevailed.
+Ms. Ros-Lehtinen demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until later in the legislative day.
+- 2013-06-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 228 - 196 (Roll no. 251).(text: CR H3730-3731)
+- 2013-06-18 — The previous question was ordered pursuant to the rule. (consideration: CR H3743)
+- 2013-06-18 — The resolution provides for one hour of debate on H.R.
+1947 and provides for consideration of H.R.
+1797 with one hour of debate and one motion to recommit with or without instructions.
+- 2013-06-18 — The title of the measure was amended.
+Agreed to without objection.